V01dDweller/ffmpeg_stitch/README.md

 ## Preparation

 Copy your GoPro files to your PC.
-Consider the list of files copied from a GoPro:
+Consider the list of files copied from my
+GoPro:

 ```txt
 GX010076.MP4